ZZROTDesign/alpine-ghost/README.md

 This image also runs with containers.
 It will accept a volume from your ghost content folder, as well as a custom config.js file.
 These must point to /var/lib/ghost/ - See the [example docker-compose](https://github.com/ZZROTDesign/alpine-ghost/docker-compose.example.yml) for specification.

+### Available ENV Variables

+DEV_DOMAIN: URL for Ghost Blog running in Development
+PROD_DOMAIN: URL for Ghost Blog running in Production

+DEV_MAIL_TRANSPORT: Type of Transport used for Development Email
+DEV_MAIL_SERVICE: The Service by which email will be sent in Development
+DEV_MAIL_USER: Username for the Development email service
+DEV_MAIL_PASS: Password for the Development email service
+DEV_MAIL_FROM: Address which the Development email will be sent from

+PROD_MAIL_TRANSPORT: Type of Transport used for Production Email
+PROD_MAIL_SERVICE: The Service by which email will be sent in Production
+PROD_MAIL_USER: Username for the Production email service
+PROD_MAIL_PASS: Password for the Production email service
+PROD_MAIL_FROM: Address which the Production email will be sent from

 ## Getting Started

 To run this container with the predefined defaults: